d99kris/nchat/lib/tgchat/ext/td/example/csharp/README.md

 It contains a simple console C# application with implementation of authorization and message sending.
 Just open it with Visual Studio 2015 or later and run.

-Also see TdExample.csproj for example of including TDLib in C# project with all native shared library dependencies.
+Also, see TdExample.csproj for example of including TDLib in C# project with all native shared library dependencies.